Automatic language translation

 The Ageing and Disability Commission encourages all organisations and services to consider what works for them and their community to better detect and respond to abuse.
 In particular, we believe that local councils play a significant role in supporting initiatives that better protect and promote of the rights of older people and adults with disability in their local area to live free from abuse.

-These community profiles outline reports received by the Ageing and Disability Commission over a 12 month period.
+These community profiles outline reports received by the Ageing and Disability Commission from 1 January 2020 - 31 December 2022.
 Use these profiles to inform initiatives in your area that better protect older people and adults with disability from abuse, neglect and exploitation in their family, home and community.

 We acknowledge Aboriginal people as the First Nations Peoples of NSW and pay our respects to Elders past, present, and future.